 Scroll Down For:

-SCHOOL LOCATION, SCHOOL ADDRESS, CONTACTS, BOARD OF MANAGEMENT, SCHOOL UNIFORMS, TRACKSUITS, SCHOOL TIMES, BREAK TIMES, HOMEWORK CLUB, AFTER SCHOOL MINDING SERVICE, PRESCHOOLS, PUBLIC TRANSPORT, SCHOOL LUNCHES, BOOK RENTAL, INITIATIVES, ACHIEVEMENTS, EXTRACURRICULAR, COMMUNICATION, VISUAL THINKING STRATEGIES (IN PARTNERSHIP WITH UNIVERSITY COLLEGE CORK), STANDARDISED TEST SCORES.
+SCHOOL LOCATION, SCHOOL ADDRESS, CONTACTS, BOARD OF MANAGEMENT, SCHOOL UNIFORMS, TRACKSUITS, SCHOOL TIMES, BREAK TIMES, HOMEWORK CLUB, AFTER SCHOOL MINDING SERVICE, PRESCHOOLS, PUBLIC TRANSPORT, SCHOOL LUNCHES, BOOK RENTAL, INITIATIVES, ACHIEVEMENTS, EXTRACURRICULAR, STUDENTS’ COUNCIL, COMMUNICATION, VISUAL THINKING STRATEGIES (IN PARTNERSHIP WITH UNIVERSITY COLLEGE CORK), STANDARDISED TEST SCORES.

 Our SCHOOL LOCATION is ideal, as it is convenient to many of the western and southern suburbs of Cork City.
 It is within very easy walking distance of U.C.C., Bon Secours & Cork University Hospitals, Wilton Shopping Centre and indeed the City Centre, so we attract pupils from far and near.
 We are close to the South Link Road and for those seeking public transport, there is also a good selection bus routes, making our school accessible from all around the city.
 (Scroll down to see details of Public Transport or Click on the ‘CONTACT‘ tab, at the top of the ‘Home’ page, to find a Detailed Map of our location).
 School Roll Number is 17993R